mverboom/build/BUILD.md

 that the url for a go package does not specify the protocol, so no prefix of http or https for example.
-When a newer version of the software is detected an update will be done on the perviously cached go repository.
+When a newer version of the software is detected an update will be done on the previously cached go repository.
 The update will be stored back in the cache.
-If `B_GET` completes succesfully, a folder called `src` will be available with the repository content.
+If `B_GET` completes successfully, a folder called `src` will be available with the repository content.
-This download method also initialises the following environemnt variables:
+This download method also initialises the following environment variables:
 GOROOT GOPATH

 `B_UPDATEPKGBLD`